 Does the reason for taking out a personal loan matter?

-Your reason to get a personal loan can impact the type of loan you take out, as well as the loan amount and interest rate you get.
+Your reason for getting a personal loan can impact the type of loan you take out, as well as the loan amount and interest rate you get.

-LightStream has interest rates based on your loan purpose.
-For instance, as of December 2021, a new auto loan purchase has rates as low as 2.49 percent APR, but personal loans for a kitchen remodel start at 3.99 percent APR.
-Other lenders have a minimum amount you can borrow depending on your loan purpose.
+LightStream is an example of a lender that sets interest rates based on your loan purpose.
+For instance, as of August 2022, a new auto loan purchase has rates as low as 3.99 percent APR, but personal loans for a kitchen remodel start at 4.99 percent APR and wedding loans APRs start at 5.73 percent.